RafMdrzo/s11g1/README.md

 1. Execute index.js.
 2. To login, enter **eugeniopastoral** and **helloworld** as the username and password respectively.
 3. You'll now be able to view and interact with posts.
 You can also modify your account and profile information.
+4. To logout, click the avatar and press logout.

 ## Stuff to remember